-- 15-2 Teacher's option - 15-3 Last day of class business
+- 15-2 Teacher's option [You could hand out TCEs today.
+See notes for day 15-3.] - 15-3 Last day of class business

-Notes: If you didn't pass out the Teacher/Course evaluations last Monday or at some other time, then you must do so today.
-You should also be sure to take care of the following end-of-semester business:
+Notes: If you didn't pass out the Teacher/Course evaluations last Monday or Wednesday or at some other time, then you must do so today.
+You should also be sure to take care of the following end-of-semester business (listed on the next page):